-Completely dry soil can be hydrophobic and so causes the water to run off the surface of the soil and down the side of the pot rather to reach the roots.
+Completely dry soil can be hydrophobic and so causes the water to run off the surface of the soil and down the side of the pot rather than reach the roots.

-Therefore you may give your plant a good soak and water may trickle out the base yet the water has not infiltrated the soil and reach the roots causing the drought stress.
+Therefore you may give your plant a good soak and water may trickle out the base yet the water has not infiltrated the soil and reached the roots causing drought stress.

-Excess heat from radiators, or dry air current from forced air or air conditioning can increase transpiration (water loss) from the leaves and increase the rate at which the plant dries out and suffers from drought.
+Excess heat from radiators or dry air currents from forced air or air conditioning can increase transpiration (water loss) from the leaves and increase the rate at which the plant dries out and suffers from drought.

-(For all the best practices for watering read my article how to water string of hearts).
+(For all the best practices for watering read my article on how to water string of hearts).

 How to Revive String of Hearts Leaves that are Brown and Shriveled

 - Increase the watering so to about once per week in the Spring and Summer and once every 3 or 4 weeks in the Winter.
-String of hearts usually do well with this balance of watering as it provides enough moisture for the plant yet allows the soil to be somewhat dry to avoid any affects from over watering and this emulates the moisture conditions of its native habitat with infrequent rainfall and good drainage.
+String of hearts usually do well with this balance of watering as it provides enough moisture for the plant yet allows the soil to be somewhat dry to avoid any effects from overwatering and this emulates the moisture conditions of its native habitat with infrequent rainfall and good drainage.

 - Change the potting mix.
 Normal potting mixes can become water repellent if they dry out completely causing water to run off the surface and out the base of the pot without reaching the roots.
 Re-pot your string of hearts in a succulent and cacti potting mix as this mimics the soil characteristics of its native habitat and remains porous to allow water to effectively infiltrate the soil to reach the roots even when the soil has completely dried up.

-- When watering your string of hearts give the plant a good soak rather then just a light watering.
+- When watering your string of hearts give the plant a good soak rather than just a light watering.
 Do not interpret watering instructions to mean that it requires only a little bit of water.
-String of hearts requires a good soak so that water trickles out the base of the pot.
-Light watering does not reach the roots and the causing it to suffer from drought stress.
-String of hearts requires less frequent watering then most plants so water around once per week as long as your soil is well draining.
+String of hearts requires a good soak so that water trickles out of the base of the pot.
+Light watering does not reach the roots causing it to suffer from drought stress.
+String of hearts requires less frequent watering than most plants so water around once per week as long as your soil is well draining.

 - Excess heat can increase water loss from the leaves and dry out your potted string of hearts quicker, which may cause drought stress in the Summer.
 In which case move it to a more shaded location and water the once a week with a good soak.

-Cold Temperatures Can Causes a Dying String of Hearts Plant
+Cold Temperatures Can Cause a Dying String of Hearts Plant

 String of hearts are native to hot and dry climates in South Africa and Zimbabwe.

-They tend to cope very well with indoor temperatures but they are not frost hardy and a very cold sesnitive.
+They tend to cope very well with indoor temperatures but they are not frost-hardy and a very cold-sensitive.